 Location, Accessibility, and Landscape

 The Brazos River is the 11th longest in the United States, starting in New Mexico as it runs through Texas to the Gulf of Mexico.
 There are multiple locations to put in at and take out at on the Brazos River, but one in particular that I like to visit is off of Texas 16.
-There is room for a couple cars to park off the side of the road on a rough concrete pad, with an old boat ramp that leads to the river banks, although the boat ramp is a little bit of a waste considering the shallow depths of the Brazos River in areas.
+There is room for a couple cars to park off the side of the road on a rough concrete pad, with an old boat ramp that leads to the river banks.

 You are approximately a mile from the spillway of Lake Possum Kingdom, so there is some room to go upstream, although I would suggest going downstream and then coming back.
-If you are not in very good shape you might need to use a ramp or possibly try driving down the boat ramp although it is pretty steep.
+If you are not in very good shape you might need to use a cart to get your kayak down to the water or possibly try driving down the boat ramp, although it is pretty steep so be cautious.

-The water in Lake Possum Kingdom is considered to be some of the clearest in Texas, so in general the water of the Brazos River below Lake Possum Kingdom is also pretty clear.
+The water in Lake Possum Kingdom is considered to be rather clear, so in general the water of the Brazos River below Lake Possum Kingdom is also pretty clear.
+It isn’t Devils River clear, but it is good clarity for fishing.
 You will find a lot of rock and sand with some fallen timber in the water.
 Rocks are the main type of structure you will find though, as the large cliffs often drop some boulders into the water creating another bass hot spot.

 Shallow water is pretty common on this section of the Brazos, so be prepared to portage and walk your kayaks through some obstacles, but nothing serious.